Water supply problems in Caleta Olivia 2014: Responses

 The cabinet chief Jorge Capitanich said that "there were eight ruptures" in the aqueduct which "has issues and ruptures that are in process to be repaired, in the majority of districts".

 The governor Daniel Peralta declared the city in water emergency on behalf of the province and said that he would request authorization from the legislature to draw credit for $140,000,000 to buy equipment, to build an aqueduct for the water wells at Cañadón Seco ("Dry Ravine") and for the construction of a [reverse osmosis plant] that will generate 5,000,000 litres of water per day.
 Fernando Cotillo, the vice-governor, criticised the townsfolk for their complaints and said that the roadblocks were doing no good to the problem; he also visited the affected area.

 The mayor of Caleta Olivia, José Manuel Córdoba, denied rumours of resignation and he criticised the people who took part in the RN 3 roadblock.
-He also announced that 900,000 m³ of water was to be distributed using 17 trucks.
+He also announced that 900,000 m^{3} of water was to be distributed using 17 trucks.
 The city councillor Juan Erwin Bolívar Acuña Kunz said that he would ask for reports if the solutions did not reach the city.
 MP Estela Bubola criticised the government; she said that it was obscene to expend more than $20,000,000 on a party at El Calafate while in Caleta Olivia there is no water.
 She requested an urgent session for the provincial council legislature in Caleta Olivia.
 She also criticized the mayor of El Calafate.

 The provincial education council suspended all school activities for all of February at Caleta Olivia, Cañadón Seco, Jaramillo and Fitz Roy.
 ENOHSA informed on 20 February that the parallel aqueduct construction was 20% completed.

 The Council workers and employees union and the private oil workers of the Santa Cruz union requested the authorities to "face the problem".
 The secretary of the latest union also complained about the oil drilling companies.
 The Council Assembly for Civil Protection wrote a letter to the governor requesting "his prompt intervention".

 Omar Latini, the head of the Workers Party in Santa Cruz laid a charge of "unfulfillment of public servant duties" against the mayor, governor and his cabinet.

-A group of local people endorsed a request demanding the presence of Governor Peralta and requested to the Council an impeachment for the local mayor.
+A group of local people endorsed a request demanding the presence of Governor Peralta and requested to the council an impeachment for the local mayor.